 In Diamond’s view, it’s agriculture that allows societies to grow in number and military prowess and, eventually, to take over neighboring land and people.

-It’s the ability to stockpile food and feed more mouths that allows for the existence of new social classes like kings, scribes, government officers, scientists and of course, professional soldiers.
+It’s the ability to stockpile food and feed more mouths that allow for the existence of new social classes like kings, scribes, government officers, scientists, and of course, professional soldiers.

 Political Fragmentation Is An Insurance Against Poor Decisions

 Take a big country like China.

 If the emperors stick to an initial bad mistake, like for example sea exploration, the whole population will not benefit from possible colonization of new territories.